Welcome to Shawnee State University (SSU) and Information Technology Services (ITS).

 - Description of the issue.
 Be sure to include any error messages that may be displayed.
 Remember the better the description of the issue the easier it will be for the Service Desk to resolve it for you.

-Wi-Fi connectivity in the campus housing units is supplied by Time Warner Cable and support is provided by a company called Wi-Fi Solutions Technology Group on their behalf.
+Wi-Fi connectivity in the campus housing units is provided through a contract with Spectrum Community WIFI.
+Spectrum offers 24/7 Technical Support to all SSU Housing Residents.
 More information will be provided to University housing residents upon check-in regarding steps they need to take if they are experiencing issues with their internet connection within the residence halls.

 IT Support Specialists at SSU can only work on personally-owned devices if the issue relates to wireless network connectivity or installation of software purchased through SSU.
 If your device is experiencing issues beyond these, our support specialists will not be able to provide assistance.